-- 2. In the Guides view, make sure that the \\ Enable Guides option button is toggled on. - 3.
+- 2. In the Guides view, make sure that the A Enable Guides option button is toggled on. - 3.
 In the guides list, select the 3-Point Perspective (Horizontal Pan) guide that you wish to make adjustments to. - 4.
 In the Guides view, make sure the # Show Reference Lines option button is toggled on.
 This will allow you to see how the adjustments you make to your guide affect its curves.

-- To reposition the guide, click and drag on its central vanishing point o. - To rotate the guide, click and drag on its horizon line.
+- 5. Do one of the following: - To reposition the guide, click and drag on its central vanishing point o. - To rotate the guide, click and drag on its horizon line.

-- When the mouse is positioned over the horizon line, the mouse cursor will change to $\circlearrowleft$ to indicate that you are about to rotate the guide. - When rotating a guide, its angle displays in the top-left corner of the Camera or Drawing view. - To adjust the distance between the left and right vanishing points, click and drag on either one of these points o.
+- When rotating a guide, its angle displays in the top-left corner of the Camera or Drawing view. - To adjust the distance between the left and right vanishing points, click and drag on either one of these points •.

-- The vanishing point at the other end will also move so as to keep both points at the same distance from the central vanishing point. - This will stretch or squash the guide horizontally and make its curves wider or narrower. - To scale up the guide, press and hold Shift, then click and drag on either the left or right vanishing points •.
+- The vanishing point at the other end will also move so as to keep both points at the same distance from the central vanishing point. - This will stretch or squash the guide horizontally and make its curves wider or narrower. - To scale up the guide, press and hold Shift, then click and drag on either the left or right vanishing points o.